STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 |hpx| offers several ways by which you may provide your own data as a
 performance counter.
-This has the benefit of exposing additional, possibly application specific information using the existing Performance Counter framework, unifying the process of gathering data about your application.
+This has the benefit of exposing additional, possibly application-specific information using the existing Performance Counter framework, unifying the process of gathering data about your application.

-An application that wants to provide counter data can implement a Performance Counter to provide the data.
+An application that wants to provide counter data can implement a performance counter to provide the data.
 When a consumer queries performance data, the |hpx|
 runtime system calls the provider to collect the data.
 The runtime system uses an internal registry to determine which provider to call.

-Generally, there are two ways of exposing your own Performance Counter data: a simple, function based way and a more complex, but more powerful way of implementing a full Performance Counter.
+Generally, there are two ways of exposing your own performance counter data: a simple, function-based way and a more complex, but more powerful way of implementing a full performance counter.
 Both alternatives are described in the following sections.

 .. _simple_counters: